Fall in (Love with) the City

 Back to School: Local Black Parents on Making a Tough Call

-Nationally, many Black families were hesitant to return to school.
-One N. Portland school bucked that trend last spring, by building trust among families.
+The national narrative was that Black families were among the most hesitant about a return to school buildings.
+One North Portland school bucked that trend last spring, by building trust among families.

 08/17/2021 By Fiona McCann